Queen Elizabeth II makes appearance as Chelsea Flower Show returns

-LONDON (AFP) - Queen Elizabeth II put in an appearance at the prestigious Chelsea Flower Show on May 23, as it returned to its traditional May slot after the hiatus of the coronavirus pandemic.
+LONDON • Queen Elizabeth II put in an appearance at the prestigious Chelsea Flower Show on Monday, as it returned to its traditional May slot after the hiatus of the coronavirus pandemic.

 The 96-year-old monarch, who has cut back on her public appearances due to difficulties walking, was seen for the first time using a chauffeur-driven buggy to get around.

-She toured the manicured grounds of the Royal Hospital Chelsea (RHS) - a retirement home for army veterans - with Mr Keith Weed, who is president of the Royal Horticultural Society which organised the event.
+She toured the grounds of the Royal Hospital Chelsea (RHS) - a retirement home for army veterans - with Mr Keith Weed, president of the Royal Horticultural Society which organised the event.

 One is a new rose, Rosa Elizabeth, which is in line for a prize, while another is a huge purple steel structure of her profile, with foliage, rosemary and 70 pots of her favourite flower, lily of the valley.